 Apple are the babies when it comes to creating content.
 They come to the game with brand recognition and lots of money to attract big directors and talent, with shows in production from the likes of Oprah Winfrey and Stephen Spielberg.
-Their Apple TV + had a very low key UK launch and at £4.99 is the cheapest of the big 4 but it also noticeably has the least content.
+Their Apple TV + had a very low-key UK launch and at £4.99 is the cheapest of the big 4 but it also noticeably has the least content.
 They have approached with a ‘quality over quantity’ outlook.
-Their stand out shows at the moment are ‘SEE’ staring Jason Mamoa and ‘The Morning Show’ which sees Jennifer Aniston return to television alongside Hollywood heavyweights Steve Carrell and Reece Witherspoon.
+Their standout shows at the moment are ‘SEE’ starring Jason Mamoa and ‘The Morning Show’ which sees Jennifer Aniston return to television alongside Hollywood heavyweights Steve Carrell and Reece Witherspoon.

 How does the new kid on the block, HBO Max change the game? find out here